The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/ultimate.md

   * During Cleanses (Possible to cover both Frictions and the cleanses that happen after them)
 * Ifrit

   * Nails into Hellfire.
-If you use it during nails, try to inch towards the Searing Wind healer to cover them as well.
+If you use it during Nails, try to inch towards the Searing Wind healer to cover them as well.
 * Titan

-  * Tumults after triple gaols.
+  * Tumults after triple Gaols.
-  * Tumults after healer gaol.
+  * Tumults after healer Gaol.
 Has the added benefit of also covering the tank for Rock Buster and Mountain Buster.
 * Ultima

   * Predation (for limit break generation when eating the Afterburner)
-  * Tumults during Active Phase 1
+  * Tumults during Active Phase One
   * During Annihilation (Make sure to cover the Searing Wind healer before they leave the group!)
   * Aetheric Boom
   * Any of the primals during Roulette